Introduction to Acrylic Plastic

 Sometimes when space is limited in a retail setting but you really want to draw the attention of customers to a particular product, you need a vivid eye-catching display.
 Fluorescent acrylics are a perfect fit for limited space or when the display is to be rather small.
 Fluorescent acrylics do cost more hence they are regarded as specialty items in the retail industry.

-Acrylic Plastic for Light Sculpture
+For Light Sculpture

 Acrylic plastic is highly prized for its easy workability and its clarity.
 In fact, clear acrylic plastic transmits light better than regular glass.
 In fact, over 92% of light goes through a clear sheet of acrylic plastic.
 This opens the door for unlimited creative potential!